lukehuntley/flights/README.md

 **To be completed**

 ## :computer: Usage
-1. Login to the dbt Cloud IDE and run the command `dbt run`
+1. Login to the dbt Cloud IDE and run the command `dbt run`.

 2. Login to Snowflake to see the database objects that were created.